We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 LogMeIn Pro is one of the most popular remote desktop access programs available, and it’s a great choice for large businesses.
-It is a little expensive, but it comes with a great range of tools designed for enterprise users.
+While it can be criticized for being a little expensive, realize that it comes with a great range of tools designed for enterprise users.
+These tools include power features beyond just the remote access itself, such as multi-monitor support, an unlimited number of users, and remote printing.

-Plans cater for two remote connections and a 14-day free trial is available.
-If you need more connections, you can simply upgrade to a higher plan.
+Plans start at two remote connections at the lowest of the three tiers, with up to ten connections on the highest plan.
+There is also a middle tier of plan with five remote connections.
+While there previously was a 14-day free trial available, this is no longer the case, and it is down to a shorter 7 days, and required some searching to find it.
 Additionally, LogMeIn Pro is easy to set up, highly secure, and backed by 24/7 live support.
 Note, though, that its performance can be a little slow at times.

 One of the most appealing aspects of LogMeIn Pro has to be the great level of customer support on offer.
-If you're a beleaguered IT manager, this feature alone will probably convince you to give it a go.
-However, LogMeIn Pro continues to have a fine set of features and functions, all of which makes it universally appealing, especially with the fairly bulletproof security features that also come as part of the package.
-Said packages are quite pricey though.
+However, we were disappointed to see that most of it was self help, via a search bar, and a community forum, and were unsuccessful in finding a number to call, a direct email or a support portal for direct contact.
+If you're a beleaguered IT manager, this may not be the kind of help that you need.
+However, LogMeIn Pro does continue to have a fine set of features and functions, all of which makes it universally appealing, especially with the fairly bulletproof security features that also come as part of the package.
+Overall, we would say that the pricing on the packages is expensive, so this is more for someone that needs frequent and reliable remote PC access, and not for a more casual user.

 Read our full LogMeIn Pro review.

 TeamViewer is a powerful remote access program that enables remote access to and from computers, mobile devices, network machines, and more.
-Unfortunately, though, it is quite expensive.
+It is also quite popular, boasting over 2.5 billion connected devices, and the ability to host up to 45 million simultaneous users.

-There is a free version of TeamViewer available for personal users, but businesses and other commercial users will have to upgrade to a paid subscription.
+There are two versions of TeamViewer available for personal users, but businesses and other commercial users will have to upgrade to an enterprise subscription plan.
 The cost is quite expensive, however, TeamViewer offers impressive cross-platform compatibility, which includes remote mobile access and IoT device compatibility.

 TeamViewer has lots to offer, especially for larger organizations that need the extra muscle for their remote desktop software needs.
 The pricing structure is certainly geared more towards big firms and those with IT departments.
 This is made even more of a positive aspect thanks to the way the software can be deployed across multiple machines so easily.

 Then there are the collaborative tools, such as voice, chat and video options, all of which come into their own when you have to deal with multiple employees.
 There’s also the security factor with TeamViewer, with an array of cool features that help to make it one of the most secure remote desktop software options on the market.
+More specifically, there is the 256 bit AES End-to-End Encryption, two factor authentication, a trusted devices option, and granular access management.
 All in all, there is much to like about this product.

 Read our full TeamViewer review.